16 Healthiest Starbucks Foods to Order in 2025

 • Spicy Falafel Pocket

-• Everything Bagel With Avocado Spread
+• Everything Bagel with Avocado Spread

 • That’s It Apple + Blueberry Bar

-Best Vegetarian Starbucks Food
+Best Vegetarian Starbucks Food (no meat, may contain eggs or dairy):

 • Rolled and Steel-Cut Oats